 It provides 10 hours of dual flight training with a registered CAA approved training provider in a two seat, single engine light aircraft, with the aim of bringing the student to a standard that will allow one solo flight within those ten hours.
 Training takes place usually within the summer school holidays.

 Flying an aircraft, especially solo, provides tremendous self-confidence and a great sense of achievement, benefiting you in whichever walk of life you choose.
 The skills involved are directly transferable to other areas.
 You will have shown how you can digest information and apply learning in a very practical way, as well as demonstrating self-discipline, self-reliance, focus and commitment.
 You might even develop a passion that will last a lifetime!

 How can I apply?

-You can apply through your school if we are working in your area.
-The list of schools that we are currently working with, are given below.
+You can apply through your local RAF Air Cadet unit if we are working in your area.
+The list of units that we are currently working with are given below.
 You must be aged 16 to 18 years old at the time that the training takes place and have a medical declaration of health certificate signed by your GP.
-If your school is on the list, you can ask your teacher for further details and an application form for the next round of scholarships.
+If your unit is on the list, you can ask your CO for further details and an application form for the next round of scholarships.

-If you are a Junior Member of the Scottish Aero Club and will be 16 or over on your next birthday and wish to apply for a future scheme, please talk to Bill Davis of the Scottish Microlight Flight Centre in the first instance and he will forward your details.
+If you are a Junior Member of the Scottish Aero Club and will be 16 or over on your next birthday and wish to apply for a future scheme, please talk to Jim Lister of Alba Air Sports in the first instance and he will forward your details.
 If you would like to join the Scottish Aero club as a Junior Member in order to be eligible for consideration, telephone 01738 550055 to arrange a visit and get more details.

 If you have any questions not covered by the above, please email: email@example.com and we will be happy to answer them for you.